ntthuan0106/calanda/README.md

 2. Dashboard -> Todo App - OTel Metrics

 - Notes: After instance started, wait some minutes in order to Prometheus scrape metrics

+## Assumptions, Limitations, and Tradeoffs

+### Assumptions

+- Application-level latency is sufficient to demonstrate the assignment requirements.
+- Docker images are built and pushed to Docker Hub successfully before Terraform provisioning.

+### Limitations

+- Latency reflects application-perceived latency rather than pure network latency.
+- Prometheus and Grafana run as single instances without high availability.
+- The load generator produces basic traffic and does not simulate real-world usage patterns.

+### Tradeoffs

+- Chose OTel instrumentation inside the app instead of raw ping measurements to leverage the existing observability stack.
+- Accepted that adding custom application metrics (counters, histograms, error tracking) can slightly increase overhead and latency when exporting to the OTel Collector.
+The tradeoff is better observability and more detailed insights at the cost of a small performance impact.

+## Latency Insights

+### Sources of latency

+- Latency is measured at the application level through HTTP requests, so it reflects both network delay and processing time in the app (Flask, Spring Boot).

+- Occasional spikes were observed when frontend, backend services were under load (e.g., garbage collection, warm-up), even though the underlying network remained stable

+### Improving precision or consistency

+- In a more advanced setup, separating raw network latency (e.g., ICMP/TCP probes) from application-level latency would provide clearer insights.
+- Adjusting Prometheus scrape intervals and OTel sampling could improve resolution of short-lived latency fluctuations.

+### Production considerations

+- Would add synthetic probes (e.g., blackbox_exporter) to differentiate between application latency and raw network latency.
+- Use distributed tracing (via OpenTelemetry) to attribute delays across backend, frontend, and DB layers.
+- Introduce autoscaling policies for spikes in workload to prevent resource saturation.